bracke/casetracking/Iteration0/Architecture.md

 ## Data API and Hosting
-THe app uses the Firebase data API and the app itself is hosted as static assets on Firebase.
+The app uses the Firebase data API and the app itself is hosted as static assets on Firebase.
-THe integraton with Firebase is implemented using the ember-fire addon.
+The integraton with Firebase is implemented using the ember-fire addon.

 ## Authentication
 Authentication is implemented using ember-fire combined with ember-simple-auth.